pierrejay/EZLink/README.md

 ```
 - Under the hood, the library clears the RX buffer, sends `SetPwmMsg`, and waits for an exact echo (flipped ID).
 - If no echo arrives (or it mismatches the data), you get an error.
+- The approach is deliberately synchronous (i.e. blocking) to ensure message delivery and avoid issues with sending the same message multiple times.

 ### Request/Response Exchanges (`REQUEST` & `RESPONSE`)
 ```cpp